 Avellas Guide to API: the do’s and dont’s for building modern API’s

-Avella are a company that specialises in the integration of information systems.
 API’s is an essential component in the work we do in order to make different information systems communicate with each other.
 Experience from integrating a multitude of systems gives us unique insights into what strategies work and which does not.
 The strategies and points outlined in this article are essential for your company to succeed with your API Implementation.

 Governance: API Task Force

 Before your company starts developing an API, it is imperative that you choose to involve the right people.
 But who are the right people you might ask?
-Tat depends on the problem your API is trying to solve.
+That depends on the problem your API is trying to solve.
 Avella categorize APIs into two groups; business oriented and IT oriented

 When developing a business oriented API you should involve people from both business and IT.
 This is to ensure that the API’s you are developing provide value to the end user.